 In addition to the alarm variables explored within this study, there is increasing evidence that novel variables may prove valuable in forecasting dengue outbreaks.
 Internet-based trending metrics can warn of forthcoming outbreaks, with evidence suggesting that these data might be useful for predicting dramatic surges in dengue incidence [8].
 Both search query data [76,77] and social media trends [78] have shown promise for detection of disease outbreaks, although social media has yet to be evaluated for dengue.
-Other avenues of exploration could also include the use of alternative summary statistics for those alarm and outbreak variables already explored within this study, such as the diurnal temperature range instead of the mean temperature, or cumulative mean instead of the moving mean [46, 79].
-And as the use of GIS-based and remotely sensed data capture becomes increasingly prevalent, spatial analyses and prediction based on the clustering nature of dengue, as well as geo-referencing of alarm variables, should enable scientists to better pinpoint potential high risk transmission areas at smaller spatial scales [51,80-82].
+Other avenues of exploration could also include the use of alternative summary statistics for those alarm and outbreak variables already explored within this study, such as the diurnal temperature range instead of the mean temperature, or cumulative mean instead of the moving mean [47, 79].
+And as the use of GIS-based and remotely sensed data capture becomes increasingly prevalent, spatial analyses and prediction based on the clustering nature of dengue, as well as geo-referencing of alarm variables, should enable scientists to better pinpoint potential high risk transmission areas at smaller spatial scales [46, 80-82].

-LIMITATIONS
+Limitations

 Inconsistent data collection and missing data almost certainly affected the quality of datasets, especially with regard to entomological indices.
 As observed in another review [82], entomological indices were generated on varied temporal and/ or spatial scales in different countries, resulting in a mismatch with the outbreak variables.
 Accordingly, these alarm variables could not be fairly evaluated.